zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### holeSize `float`

-The the size of the donut hole.
+The the size of the donut hole.** Available for donut series only. **

 #### Example
     <kendo:chart-seriesItem holeSize="holeSize">